aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/unique_array/unique_array.md

 underscore.js has implemented `_.unique()` by considering whether the array is sorted by accepting a Boolean value `isSorted` as the second parameters, which is optional.
 If you have a look on it, you may find that it's familiar with the first implementation: **using two loops to make an array unique**.

 However, there is a problem which is still can not be solved.
-If there is two objects which have the same key-value pairs, the algorithm above still can not figure it out.
+If there is two objects which have the same key-value pairs, which is considered as same, the algorithm above still can not figure it out.